jasonyux/tcp_over_udp/submission_docs/report.md

 # Features and Documentation
 This section briefly discusses some of the TCP related features that I've implemented, and how various functions work.

-## Overall Desgin
+## Overall Design

 TCP Client basically functions as follows:

-1. Given a set of command line arguements in `args`
+1. Given a set of command line arguments in `args`
 2. Construct a `TCP_CLIENT` instance which constructs a `UDP_CLIENT` under the hood, and intializes parameters such as `port` number to send to, `port` number to receive from, etc
 3. Start a thread for doing blocking receive in a loop.
 In particular, it runs the following method